 Have you ever tried to watch a tree grow?
 While we all know that trees do grow, measuring how much they grow can be a challenge.
 Imagine being asked to find out how much bigger or smaller, or taller or shorter, a tree becomes over the course of days, weeks, months, or years.
 How long might it take you to notice if a tree had changed in size?
 Such a study may sound as exciting as the old adage of "watching paint dry."
 However, by measuring the change in size of ponderosa pine and Douglas fir trees over time, ecologists working in Bandelier National Monument have gained valuable insights regarding both the inner workings of these trees and the fire histories of ponderosa pine forests in the Jemez Mountains.

-Thankfully, we don't have to go out, sit down in front of a tree, and watch it day after day to observe changes in tree growth.
+The Dendroband Thankfully, we don't have to go out, sit down in front of a tree, and watch it day after day to observe changes in tree growth.
 Instead, we have turned to a piece of equipment called a dendrometer band, or dendroband.
 An example of an installed dendroband is shown in Figure 1.

 A dendroband consists of two parts.
 First, a thin strap of metal, about the size of the colorful ribbons that adorn birthday presents, is wrapped once around the outside bark of a tree about 4-5 feet above the ground.
 Dendrobands are carefully installed to make sure it is level and not twisted around, or caught on, the bark of the tree.
 The ends of the metallic strap are then connected to a bimetal spring housed inside of a ruler which is secured onto the tree with bolts drilled into the wood.